aofarrel/myco/doc/inputs.md

 See /inputs/example_inputs.json for examples.

 ## Workflow-level inputs
 Each version of myco has a slightly different way of inputting fastqs.
 A basic explanation for each workflow is in the table below.
-You can find more detailed explanations in each workflow`s workflow-level readme.
+You can find more detailed explanations in each workflow's workflow-level readme.

 | name | type | workflow | description |
 |:---:|:---:|:---:|:---:|